enternal-hoge/echo-production-example/README.md

 # Running［fresh］
 [fresh](https://github.com/pilu/fresh)

-if you want to use live reloading go.
+if you want to use live reloading.
 ```
 $ cd echo-production-example
 $ fresh